mysql - Set timestamp on insert when loading CSV -

 this question has answer here:

-field defined automatically updated current_timestamp
+i have timestamp field defined automatically updated current_timestamp value.

 works fine when fire query, when import csv (which i'm forced since 1 of fields longtext) , update not work.